-The Harmony Grove Sanitary District Board meetings are usually held on the first Tuesday of every month at 6pm, located in the basement of the Hometown Bank at W10901 Lake Point DR. Lodi, WI.
+The Harmony Grove Sanitary District Board meetings are usually held the first Tuesday of every month at 6pm, located at W10901 Lake Point Dr. Lodi WI.
 53555.
-There is opportunity at the beginning of every meeting for public input.
+There is opportunity at the beginning of every meeting for citizen input.

 Health Information